wizard04wsu/Class/README.md

 IE 11 is still in use, so this was made to work in it as well.

-This implementation also allows for classes to be given protected access to items in a super-class.
-If symbols are supported, this also allows for private members within a class.
+This implementation allows for classes to be given protected access to items in a super-class, and allows for private members to be accessed by methods within a class.

 ---